raspberrypilearning/getting-started-web-dev/en/step_4.md

 --- task ---

 Now click on the `style.css` file tab in the Trinket editor.
-The file will be empty.
+The file is empty.

 Add the following CSS **rule**: